 - Drink full-fat milk because the fats slow the journey of the milk through the intestines and allow the lactase enzymes more time to break down the sugars.

 - Avoid low-fat or non-fat milks – they travel quickly through the gut and tend to cause symptoms in lactose intolerant people.
 Also, many low-fat milk products may contain skim milk powder, which provides a higher dose of lactose.

 - Eat foods that contain lactose in combination with other foods or spread them out over the day, rather than eating a large amount at once.

 - Soy foods such as soy milk and yoghurt are lactose free, a good source of calcium and a good substitute for milk or milk products.

 - biscuits and cakes (if milk or milk solids are added)

 - cream soups

 - scrambled eggs

 Check the labels

-If you are trying to avoid lactose, look for the following ingredients in lists on food labels:
+If you are trying to avoid lactose, ingredients to look for in lists on food labels include: